knoxgon/TurboDyno/README.md

 I've created this library as a hobby project to help with my work duties.
 With this library, you could create a whole new class by either passing arbitrary number of properties or passing a huge class with properties, map it, create a new instance of it and even keep the property record of the created class at runtime.

-Since this project is created in a relatively short time (ca 6 hours), I haven't had time to create support for nested object properties and custom object types.
+Since this project is created in a relatively short time (approximately 6 hours), I haven't had time to create support for nested object properties and custom object types.
 But don't worry!
 It's on the way!

 # Requirements